ronen567/just-the-docs/docs/optimizations.md

 ![Training-Phase](../assets/images/gd_optimizations/Training-Phase.png)

-This post present Gradient along with other Gradient Descent variants which aim to improve optimization convergance.
+This post present Gradient along with other Gradient Descent variants which aim to improve optimization convergence.

 **Table of Contents**